sindresorhus/auto-bind/readme.md

 Type: `object`

-Object with methods to bind.
+An object with methods to bind.

 #### options